sahilydv18/todo-list/README.md

 # Todo List
-This is a todo list created using JavaFX and FXML
+Todo List desktop application created using JavaFX and FXML
 <br>
 Maven is used to handle dependencies for the project